gibbok/frontend-boilerplate/README.md

 React Components, their tests, and StoryBook stories can be located anywhere in the `src` folder, please use `.tsx` for React with JSX and `.stories.tsx` for stories.

-Styled Components are pre-installed by default.
+Styled Components are pre-installed by default and it has been setted to use `displayName` as class name for better debugging.
+If you don't need this feature, you can disable it in file `.babelrc` with the `"displayName": false` option:

 Also, your application will use a CSS normalizer, which makes browsers render all elements more consistently and in line with modern standard.

 ### Linting